PhillipGameDev/AWS-SDK-GO-BACKEND/README.md

 ## Release Process

 The two modules can be released separately.
-If changes are only made to `awsv1shim`, `aws-sdk-go-base` should **not** be released.
+If changes are only made to `awsv1shim`, `aws-sdk-go-backend` should **not** be released.
-However, if changes are made to `aws-sdk-go-base`, both modules should be released.
+However, if changes are made to `aws-sdk-go-backend`, both modules should be released.

-1. If creating a new release of `aws-sdk-go-base`
+1. If creating a new release of `aws-sdk-go-backend`
     1. Update the reference in the `awsv1shim` `go.mod` file
     1. Run `go mod tidy`
 1. Update the CHANGELOG.md file
 1. Push the updated files to GitHub
 1. Push new version tags to GitHub.
 For more details on Go module versioning, see <https://go.dev/doc/modules/version-numbers>.
 (Commands `git tag -a -m "" <version tag>`, `git push --tags`)
-    * For `aws-sdk-go-base`, use the form `vX.Y.Z`
+    * For `aws-sdk-go-backend`, use the form `vX.Y.Z`
     * For `awsv1shim`, use the form `v2/awsv1shim/vX.Y.Z`
 1. Close the associated GitHub milestone
 1. Create the releases on GitHub

 ## AWS SDK Upgrade Policy

-`aws-sdk-go-base` will only upgrade AWS SDKs as needed to bring in bug fixes or required enhancements.
+`aws-sdk-go-backend` will only upgrade AWS SDKs as needed to bring in bug fixes or required enhancements.
 This leaves software making use of this module free to manage their own SDK versions.